rabbitboots/quick_print/README.md

 ### qp:setTextObject

 Assigns a LÖVE Text object to `qp`, or removes any existing object.
 All print commands will be directed to the Text object instead of the framebuffer/canvas.
-The `qp` table's state should be reset after calling, and you should call `Text:clear()` to ensure you are working with a clean slate.
+The `qp` table should be reset after calling, and you should call `Text:clear()` to ensure you are working with a clean slate.

 `qp:setTextObject(text_object)`